 Determining how the environment influences cell behavior

-With this insight into the environment of tumors, we are now asking how cancer cell behavior is influenced by the tumor environment.
-To do this, we have made a fluid that approximates the nutrient composition of IF, and we can grow cancer cells in this fluid.
-We are performing a number of analyses on IF-exposed cells to determine how cancer cells behave in IF-like conditions, including genetic screens to identify genes that cancer cells require to survive IF conditions, possibly identifying new drug targets.
+Now that we know what is in the tumor environment, we are now asking how cancer cell behavior is influenced by the tumor environment.
+To do this, we have made a fluid that approximates the composition of IF, and we can grow cancer cells in this fluid.
+This let’s us study not just ‘the seeds’ in isolation, but as ‘the seeds’ interact with their native ‘soil’.
+We are performing a number of analyses on IF-exposed cells to determine how cancer cells behave in IF-like conditions, including genetic and drug screens to identify new ways to target tumors.
+Our long term vision is to learn how to treat cancers by not just targeting the the cancer cells themselves, but how the cancer cells interact with their environment.

 Beyond the cancer cells themselves, we are also interested in how IF influences the behavior of other cells in the tumor, especially immune cells.
 Immune cells can often control tumors by killing cancer cells, but in some tumors immune cells lose this ability.
-We are determining if the IF environment of tumors alters immune cell behavior and prevents the immune cells from combating tumors.
+With collaborators at the University of Pittsburgh, we are determining how the IF environment of tumors alters immune cell behavior and prevents the immune cells from combating tumors.